 |MASSIVE STONE DOORS LYING ABANDONED|

 Anegundi was the erstwhile capital of the Vijayanagara Empire, before it was shifted to Hampi.
 A stone bridge existed across Tungabhadra river, connecting the old and new capitals.
 Though this bridge got destroyed long ago, the remains of the same can be found here.
 The government tried to build another hanging bridge near this place.
 Before it could be completed, the bridge got destroyed in 2009 due to natural calamities and the workers too got drowned.
 The project was abandoned since the people believed that it was a bad omen .
 Perhaps the Gods were not in favour of a bridge in this location.
 UNESCO also suggested that a bridge in this location could adversely affect the ruins.
-A new project is underway to construct another bridge further downstream.
+A new bridge (named Bukkasagar bridge) has been commissioned further downstream in 2017 which is fully operational now.

 Perhaps the most important part of Hampi trip is watching the sunrise/sunset from Hemakuta hills.
 It is indeed a breath-taking scene and no one wants to miss it.
 You will be able to see people climbing up the hill by the side of Virupaksha temple, much before the sun goes down.
 Lot of old temples are ruins lay scattered on top of this hill.
 According to mythology, it rained gold when Lord Shiva did penance on top of this hill.
 Hema means Gold in Sanskrit language.
 The original location (moola sthan) of Virupaksha temple can be found here with a small temple and a pond in front of it.
 Another small shrine dedicated to Anjaneya (Hanuman) with a lonely tree standing in front of it is every photographer’s favourite location.